A Holocaust memorial in Philadelphia was defaced with a swastika image | KRDO

 Police said the suspect is “an unknown male wearing a black mask and a dark jacket (possibly brown) with a stripe across the chest and down the arms.”

-In a Facebook post, the memorial plaza’s page called the incident a “disgusting act of antisemitism that comes amid a staggering spike in anti-Jewish hatred across Philadelphia and the country more broadly.”
+In a Facebook post, the foundation said the swastika would be removed “in short order” and called out a spike in acts of anti-Jewish hatred across Philadelphia and the nation.

-“The swastika will be removed from the wall in short order,” it added.

-The case comes amid what experts say is a staggering increase of antisemitic incidents across the US in the months since Hamas’ October 7 attack on Israel and amid the ongoing conflict in Gaza.
-In the three months since that attack, antisemitic events in the US “skyrocketed,” reaching 3,283 incidents by January 7, the Anti-Defamation League said in a news release earlier this month.
+In the three months since the October 7 attack by Hamas, antisemitic events in the US “skyrocketed,” reaching 3,283 incidents by January 7, the Anti-Defamation League said in a news release earlier this month.
 That number represented roughly a 360% increase in reported antisemitic incidents compared to the same time frame a year earlier, the ADL said.

 The reported incidents included more than 1,300 rallies with antisemitic rhetoric, more than 1,300 incidents of verbal or written harassment, more than 550 cases of vandalism and 60 incidents of physical assault, the ADL said.
 It’s unclear whether rallies were tracked last year.